lildude/starling-sweeper/README.md

 This application allows you to "sweep" the balance in your account as the time of receiving an inbound faster payment or Nostro deposit to a savings goal.

+I run this as an Azure Function but thanks to the way they run, this can be run independently standalone anywhere without any tie-in to the likes of AWS Lamba.

 ## How it works

 1. Starling Bank triggers a webhook on each transaction.